akullpp/awesome-java/README.md

 * [Polyglot for Maven](https://github.com/takari/polyglot-maven/) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
 * [Togglz](https://www.togglz.org/) - Implementation of the Feature Toggles pattern.
 * [TypeTools](https://github.com/jhalterman/typetools) - Tools for resolving generic types.
+* [XMLBeam](https://github.com/SvenEwald/xmlbeam) - Processes XML by using annotations or XPath within code.

 ## Microservice